apache/infrastructure-website/content/blog/apache_cms_new_features_for.md

-layout: post
-Title: Apache CMS: New features for anonymous users
+title: Apache CMS: New features for anonymous users
 date: '2012-06-24T13:37:50+00:00'
 permalink: apache_cms_new_features_for
+layout: post

 <hr/>
 **Note**: Projects and the ASF itself used the Apache Content Management System from 2010 to 2021.
 It is no longer available.